-3.4 1980s-present: Globalization and higher concentration
+3.4 1980-2006: Globalization and higher concentration

 Around 1980 the long period of wealth compression came to a halt.
 A number of previous studies have analyzed Swedish wealth inequality in this period, finding the lowest inequality in the early 1980s and a moderate increase thereafter.
 Much of the fluctuations in wealth shares in the period after 1980 have been found to depend on asset price movements, with increases in real estate values reducing inequality since many Swedes own their houses, while increases in share prices make the top shares larger as share ownership is concentrated.
-Still, the official estimates of top wealth shares do not seem to capture the dramatic increases in stock returns at the Stockholm Stock Exchange between 1980 and 2000, with an average annual real rate of return of above 20 percent.
+Still, the official estimates of top wealth shares do not seem to capture the dramatic increases in stock returns at the Stockholm Stock Exchange between 1980 and 2000, with an average annual real rate of return of more than 20 percent.
+45